Shooting Mystery is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 Vortex in the Philippines

-The Philippine facility manufactures the Vortex Viper series.
+The Philippine facility manufactures the Vortex Viper line.

 Some of these Viper models include the Viper HS series, the Viper HS series (such as HS LR and HST), and the Viper PST Gen II riflescopes.